Independence High School (Ashburn, Virginia): Indoor percussion ensemble

-Independence Chorus

-The Independence Chorus is currently a growing program under the direction of Mrs. Jennifer Tyler.
-The choral program consistently receives high scores at Assessment and demonstrates significant promise.
-In addition to running the choral program, Jenn Tyler is the musical director for Independence High School's musicals, while also running Storm Music, a private voice and piano lesson studio.
-The Independence Chorus is a growing program and shows excellent progress under the direction of Jennifer Tyler.

 Science Fair

 In 2025, Independence sent 3 students to the International Science and Engineering Fair.

 Academic Recognition

-Independence High School has been recognized for strong academic performance among Virginia public schools.
+Independence High School has been recognized for its academic performance among Virginia public schools.
 The school is ranked #2 in Best Public High Schools in Virginia according to Niche, and ranks #1 among public high schools in Loudoun County (excluding Thomas Jefferson High School for Science and Technology, a specialized magnet school).
 Additionally, the school ranks 8th among 328 Virginia public high schools according to SchoolDigger.

 Academic metrics for the school include a 97% graduation rate, with 96% of students achieving proficiency in reading and 68% in mathematics according to state assessments.
 The school also offers an extensive Advanced Placement program with a 71% AP enrollment rate.
 Additionally, Independence High School incorporates Project Lead the Way curriculum to support STEM education.